Mission Statement

 Cyclists: You’re required to observe same rules as motorists

-It calls for great caution — for both cyclists and motorists.
+It calls for caution from cyclists and motorists.

-Crosswalk: Drivers – and cyclists – need to respect the people in them
+Crosswalk: Drivers, cyclists need to respect the people in them

-Once a pedestrian is in a crosswalk it doesn’t mean they should let down their guard.
-Statistics show that thousands of pedestrians are struck each year when using crosswalks so it’s important to look both ways for approaching vehicles before you step on the street — especially at night.
+Once a pedestrian is in a crosswalk, they should NEVER let their guard down.
+Statistics show that thousands of pedestrians each year are struck in a crosswalk so it’s important to look both ways for approaching vehicles before you step onto the street.
+This is even more important at night.

-If a pedestrian is using a crosswalk at night, it can be helpful to use a flashlight to alert approaching cars to your presence, or wear a reflective vest or bright clothing that can be easily noticed.
-Here’s another obvious tip: avoid looking at your electronic devices or wearing headphones and earbuds when you’re in a crosswalk.
+At night, pedestrians should use a flashlight to alert approaching cars to their presence, or wear a reflective vest or bright clothing that can be noticed easily.
+Here’s another obvious tip: avoid looking at your electronic devices or wearing headphones and earbuds.

 Contact Us!